Refusing single-use plastics:

 and 12 times less impact on water pollution!"

 - Consider using rechargeable batteries instead of single-use batteries.
-Go here to learn about the benefits of rechargeable batteries and visit here to learn how to safely recycle or dispose of batteries.
+Learn about the benefits of rechargeable batteries and learn how to safely recycle or dispose of batteries.

 Purchasing items manufactured from recycled materials and recycling via curbside collection

 - Recycle: Listed last because there are so many alternatives before adding to the waste

 stream, even if to the recycling system.
 "Collecting materials is only the first step

 toward making the recycling process work.
 Successful recycling also depends on manufacturers

 making products from recovered materials and, in turn, consumers purchasing products

 made of recycled materials.
 Do your part--"close the loop" and buy products made of

 - Visit Cal Recycle to see where to recycle batteries, beverage containers, sharps, organic materials,